-Coronavirus Covid 19: British PM Boris Johnson thanks New Zealand nurse 'Jenny', NHS for saving his life
+Coronavirus Covid 19: British PM Boris Johnson thanks Kiwi nurse Jenny McGhee, NHS for saving his life

 Britain has been in effective lockdown since March 23 and the government will extend the restrictions later this week.

 But Johnson's Conservative government has come under fire for its slow response to confronting the pandemic — allowing tens of thousands to gather at the Cheltenham horse racing festival in mid-March, for example.
-It has also faced criticism for its slow rollout of a coronavirus testing program.
+It has also faced criticism for its slow rollout of a coronavirus testing programme.

 In the past few days, the government also faced acute criticism over a lack of personal protective equipment for frontline hospital workers amid reports that some nurses had resorted to cutting up garbage bags to cover themselves.
 Health Secretary Matt Hancock revealed Saturday that 19 frontline medical workers have died of the virus.